craigbarnes/lua-gumbo/doc/api.md

 `adoptNode(externalNode)`
 :   Removes a node and its subtree from another [`Document`][] (if any) and
-    change its `ownerDocument` to the current document.
+    changes its `ownerDocument` to the current document.
 The node can then be inserted into the current document tree.

 ### `DocumentType`